 With a quick twist, string will make short work of the soft dough and keep each spiral intact.

-Once all the pieces have been cut, transfer the cinnamon rolls to a parchment-lined 9- by 13-inch anodized aluminum pan, or two 8- by 3-inch anodized aluminum pans.
+Once all the pieces have been cut, transfer the cinnamon rolls to a parchment-lined nine- by 13-inch anodized aluminum pan, or two eight- by three-inch anodized aluminum pans.
 (I like splitting the dough between two pans so I can freeze one for later.)

 The cinnamon rolls will do all right in glass or ceramic pans, though they're not my first choice.
 What's important is to avoid dark or nonstick metals, which will cause excessive browning and make the dough tough and dry.

 Cover the pan(s) with foil, and refrigerate 12 to 48 hours, or freeze for up to a month and thaw overnight to proceed as directed.
 In the morning, set the cinnamon rolls out at room temperature, and preheat the oven to 350°F (180°C).
 When the oven is hot, bake the covered cinnamon rolls for about 45 minutes, until they're puffy and firm.
 Remove the foil and continue baking until they're golden brown, about 15 minutes more—this will vary depending on the specifics of your oven and baking dish.

 The cinnamon rolls can be frosted right in the pan, or you can invert them onto a plate to pull off the parchment, then re-invert them onto a serving platter and frost them there.
 In either case, the idea is to frost them while they're piping-hot, so the icing gets nice and gooey.